node-m2m/m2m-quicktour/README.md

 </script>
 ```

-Using your browser dev tools, you should get similar results as shown below.
+Using your browser dev tools, you should get a similar result as shown below.
 ```js
 read test-data node-m2m
 write test-data node-m2m is awesome